-Led by Kinetika, UK and Think Arts, India we are accompanied by a group of contemporary artists, historians, writers and musicians from UK and India.
-We will be interacting with local communities who have been working on this project for over a year to devise a bespoke tour of each area.
+Led by Kinetika, UK and Think Arts, India we were accompanied by a group of contemporary artists, historians, writers and musicians from UK and India.
+We interacted with local communities who had been working on this project for over a year to devise a bespoke tour of each area.
+Visitors:

-- Visit artisan workshops, historic palaces and estates
+- Visited artisan workshops, historic palaces and estates

-- Attend cultural programmes and talks by historians and travel writers
+- Attended cultural programmes and talks by historians and travel writers

-- Parade with us carrying the Silk River scrolls
+- Paraded with us carrying the Silk River scrolls

-The Silk River project explores the unique relationship between London and Kolkata through artistic exchange between communities along the Thames Estuary and India’s Hooghly River.
-Each community has created a 6 metre hand-painted silk scroll that is a visual narrative of their walk.
-Every day, a core group will welcome two new scrolls to be carried by participants with a grand finale as we walk back into central Kolkata with all twenty of the spectacular Silk River scrolls
+The Silk River project explored the unique relationship between London and Kolkata through artistic exchange between communities along the Thames Estuary and India’s Hooghly River.
+Each community created a 6 metre hand-painted silk scroll that is a visual narrative of their walk.
+Every day, a core group welcomed two new scrolls carried by participants, building up to a grand finale as we walked back into central Kolkata with all twenty of the spectacular Silk River scrolls.

 Programmes by folk artists in different locations organised by Banglanatak.com

-Download the new flyer here, or read below.
+Download the archived flyer here, or read below.